Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

-Our main purpose in these notes, is to introduce and study a very intuitive notion of doubly warped product of weighted graphs.
-We have written our results in the most general way we could so our objects will be graphs equipped with vertex and edge weights.
+Our primary purpose in these notes, is to introduce and study a very intuitive notion of doubly warped product of weighted graphs.
+We have considered the most general case; so our objects will be graphs equipped with vertex and edge weights.
 There will be no assumptions on the symmetricity of edge weights which makes our construction versatile enough to be used for Markov chains on finite sets as well.
-The idea behind this definition is to look at the Bakry's square field operator $\Gamma$ on graphs, as the generalization of an inner product acting on gradients of functions, which, as we outlined in the beginning, is exactly what the square field operator is in the Riemannian setting.
+The idea behind this definition is to look at the Bakry's square field operator $\Gamma$ on graphs, as the generalization (to the discrete setting) of an inner product acting on gradients of functions.
+The inner product of gradients, as we outlined in the beginning, is exactly what the square field operator is in the Riemannian setting.
 As the experts in non-smooth differential geometry attest to, this is a usual way to link classical Riemannian geometry concepts to the ones on metric measure spaces or as in this paper, on graphs.\\

-\subsection{Doubly warped product of weighted graphs}
+\subsubsection{\bf \textit{Doubly warped product of weighted graphs}}

 Here, a weighted graph is a triple $\left( G,\omega, m \right)$ where $G$ is countable set of vertices, $\omega$ represents edge weights and $m$, vertex measure (see page 5 for a more precise definition).
 For two graphs $G$ and $H$, $G \bp H$ means the Cartesian product graph. \begin{definition} For two weighted graphs $\left( G_1 , \omega^{G_1}, m^{G_1} \right)$ and $\left( G_2 , \omega^{G_2}, m^{G_2} \right)$, and twisting functions $\alpha , \beta: G_1\bp G_2\to \R_+$, we define